 “It is increasingly hard to produce an offspring.
 Surely, your highness, you know this.”
-For the Unseelie Dhiultadh, although blessed once with fertility, now faced difficulties to reproduce.
+For the Unseelie Dhiultadh, although blessed once with fertility, now faced difficulties to reproduce as well.

 Oberon grunted.
 “You Dhiultadh are increasingly stubborn.
 Your better peers have not had such difficulties, for they are flexible creatures.”

-ONCE, A LONG TIME AGO, Verenastra, TITANIA’S DAUGHTER met with Madoc, the leader of the Unseelie court at that time, and produced with him an offspring, a daughter she named Oonagh.
+Once, a long time ago, Verenastra, Titania’s daughter, met Madoc, the leader of the Unseelie court at that time, and produced with him an offspring, a daughter she named Oonagh.

-Fosch’s clan were descendant of Oonagh, who had mated with no other than Finvarra, queen Maeve’s bastard child.
-When Madoc tried to kill Verenastra, she fled the sidhe land and mated Tristan, the leader of the Tristan star.
-They bred and started a different line altogether, now called the Seelie Dhiultadh, or the unseelie dhiultadh’s ‘better kin’.
+Fosch’s clan were descendants of Oonagh, who had mated with no other than Finvarra, queen Maeve’s – now leader of the Unseelie – bastard child.
+When Madoc tried to kill Verenastra, she fled the Sidhe land and mated Tristan, the leader of the Tristan star.
+They bred and started a different line altogether, now called the Seelie Dhiultadh, or the Unseelie Dhiultadh’s ‘better kin’.

 “Their blood is diluted.”
 Fosch argued without any heat.
-He had never been one to consider his cousin clan weaklings the way all the elders from his clan suggested, but once – during his father’s rein – he had dared to voice his opinion and almost gotten himself ostracized for it.
-After that particular incident had been straightened, Fosch had stopped voicing his opinion, even when a debate arose – and they often did – and some of the elders aimed nasty – daring – comments at him.
+He had never been one to consider his cousin clan weaklings the way all the elders from his clan suggested, and once – during his father’s rein – he had dared to voice his opinion and almost gotten himself ostracized for it.
+After that particular incident had been straightened, Fosch stopped voicing his opinion, even when a debate arose – and they often did – and some of the elders aimed daring looks at him.

-His cousin clan, the Seelie Dhiultadh, bred more easily because of their flexibility and willingness to explore interspecies relationship, and even with this truth facing them like a bright star, the clan still refused to expand.
+His cousin clan, the Seelie Dhiultadh on the other hand, bred more easily because of their flexibility and willingness to explore interspecies relationship, and even with this truth facing them like a bright star, the clan still refused to expand.

-Fosch suspected that one day the clan would see reason – or be forced to se reason – when the unseelie Dhiultadh number begin to dwindle into extinction.
+Fosch suspected that one day the clan would see reason – or be forced to see reason – when the Unseelie Dhiultadh number begin to dwindle into extinction.